 Get lowlights when you want to darken your hair subtly, whether it’s the entire head of hair of just parts.

-Lowlights are slightly cheaper because it’s just semi-permanent dye.
-Highlights use bleach and sometimes a semi-permanent color on top of that.
+Lowlights are slightly cheaper because they use demi-permanent or permanent dye rather than bleach.
+Highlights use bleach and sometimes a demi-permanent gloss or toner on top of that.

 Streaks are highlights, but they may use more hair per highlight.